norcams/docs-enduser/docs/security-group-sanity.rst

    deleting, in case you want to replace it.
 The email also contains these details.

-2. Follow the guid on how to create security group rules: `Adding Rules`_.
+2. Follow the guide on how to create security group rules: `Adding Rules`_.
 Bear in mind to use a CIDR_ with a correct netmask (see `Understanding CIDR Notations`_), and be as conservative as possible when opening ports to CIDR_ addresses.
 See the `Port